VISITORS'

 Introduced into the Selmer range in 1963 to replace the Hofner Electric

 Bass Guitar (500/5).
-The President Bass differed from the earlier bass
+The President Bass differed significantly from the earlier bass

 disappeared from the catalogues in about 1967, considerably earlier